selfdriven-octo/cardano-casa/docs/index.md

 ### Roadmap - Next 3:
 - Engage with the Cardano Community
 - Consolidate data from other sources.
-- Add a view of the casa (house) data.
+- Website visual design update, including view of the casa (house) data.

 ---
 Supported by the [selfdriven.foundation](https://selfdriven.foundation)